timonoko/Wifi-remote-control/README.md

 Kauko.py: ESP-01 reads nine buttons via CD4014 parallel-to-serial and creates web-page where N{X}ON and N{X}OFF signals appear.
 Long press is the OFF.
 Deep-sleeps after 30 seconds.
-White button is just a power switch and and takes 5 seconds to create a Wifi-connection, but you can can get used to that.
+White button is a power switch and iy takes 5 seconds to create a Wifi-connection, but you can can get used to that.

 Kaukosaadin: Bash-script polls the web-page from above and interprets them as needed.